ANSARI-12/Portfolio_Sufiyan_Ansari/README.md

 ### Deploy Updates
 1. Push changes to the main branch on GitHub
 2. Vercel automatically deploys the updates
-3. Changes are reflected in both deployment URLs
+3. Changes are reflected in the live deployment URL

 ## 📞 Contact